yuri-raiter/Todo-Web-App/README.md

 - useRef
 - useEffect

-Overall, it's a great projects for React beginners like me.
+Overall, it's a great projects for React beginners.